-The GF Pierre fund ESG charter, document in which GRE SGR explain to suppliers/contractors its approach on the most important social and environmental topics, and to explain them the Group's rules of conduct in these fields, is intended for Property Managers, Facility Managers and Service Providers, but it can be shared with other stakeholders to evaluate working relationships.
+The GF Pierre fund ESG charter, document in which GRE SGR explains to suppliers/contractors its approach on the most important social and environmental topics, and to explain them the Group's rules of conduct in these fields, is intended for Property Managers, Facility Managers and the main Service Providers, but it can be shared with other stakeholders to evaluate working relationships.
 The purpose of this Charter is to support the implementation of the guidelines set out below, which our stakeholders should follow.
 It is part of a committed and responsible approach and aims to be a vector of progress and innovation for everyone.
-The target is to sign 100% of this charter with 100% of property manager, facility manager and service providers in the next 3 years 2022-2025.
+The target is to sign 100% of this charter with 100% of property manager, facility manager and the main service providers.

-GRE SGR requires its contract partners, including the mentioned stakeholders to align with its policies while performing business and to ensure compliance with all the levels of the relevant supply chain.
+GRE SGR requires its contract partners, including the stakeholders mentioned, to align with its policies while performing business and to ensure compliance with all the levels of the relevant supply chain.